shopifydevguy1-ops/shopify-section-generator-live/README.md

    - Run the database schema from `lib/db.ts`
    - Update `DATABASE_URL` in your environment variables

-5. **Stripe Webhooks**
+5. **PayMongo Webhooks**

-   Update your Stripe webhook URL to point to your production domain:
+   Update your PayMongo webhook URL to point to your production domain:
    ```
    https://yourdomain.com/api/webhooks/stripe
    ```